UPS: Efficiently Building Foundation Models for PDE Solving via Cross-Modal Adaptation: Experiments

-We first study the \emph{in-distribution} performance of \ourmodel.
-That is, we evaluate \ourmodel on the test splits of the datasets that are used to train \ourmodel, which consists of PDEs that share the same boundary conditions and coefficients with the training samples, but have different initial conditions.
+\looseness=-1 We first study the \emph{in-distribution} performance of \ourmodel, i.e., we evaluate \ourmodel on the test splits of the datasets that are used to train \ourmodel, which consists of PDEs that share the same boundary conditions and coefficients with the training samples, but have different initial conditions.
 The results are shown in Table~\ref{table:pdebench1}.
-In general, \ourmodel with RoBERTa-Base ranks first on 6 of 7 datasets and improves the state-of-the-art by an order of magnitude on most 1D datasets.
-Specifically, we outperform all task-specific baselines like FNO and ORCA, which train a different model for every PDE family.
-This shows the benefits of learning a versatile neural operator rather than multiple specialized ones.
-We also outperform the unified MPP on all 2D datasets (since MPP does not apply to 1D PDEs).
-Note that MPP-Large is trained from scratch and uses $4\times$ more parameters.
+In general, \ourmodel with RoBERTa ranks first on all 7 datasets and improves the state-of-the-art by an order of magnitude on many 1D datasets.
+We analyze the results in more details below.

+\textbf{Compare with Single-Family Operators } We outperform all single-family models like FNO and ORCA, which train a different model for every PDE family.
+This shows the benefits of learning a versatile neural operator rather than multiple specialized ones, and our model is capable of extracting universal rules when learning to model multiple PDE equations.

-We emphasize that \ourmodel is trained on significantly fewer trajectories per PDE family ($<$5K) compared to MPP trained on about 100K samples for some families.
-Thus, our method can be run on a single GPU for less time while maintaining good performance.
-This shows that adapting from pretrained models makes \ourmodel data- and compute-efficient.
-In addition to Table~\ref{table:pdebench1}, we also visualize the outputs of \ourmodel in Appendix~\ref{appendix:visualization} and show that it is indeed able to capture the the key features and dynamics of different PDE families.
+\textbf{Compare with Unified Operators } We note that existing unified models like MPP and DPOT do not pretrain or evaluate on 1D problems due to the limitation of their data representation.
+In contrast, \ourmodel embeds low-dimensional PDEs in high-dimensional spaces and model all PDEs uniformly despite the dimensionality difference, achieving state-of-the-art results on all 1D datasets in PDEBench.
+As for the 2D problems considered, \ourmodel with RoBERTa-Base outperforms MPP-B and DPOT-M, which have similar model sizes. \ourmodel with RoBERTa-Large outperforms MPP-L and DPOT-L. We emphasize that \ourmodel is trained on significantly fewer trajectories per PDE family ($<$5K) compared to the baselines.
+Besides, \ourmodel can be run on a single A6000 for less time while maintaining good performance.
+This shows the data and compute benefits of adapting from pretrained LLMs.

+Since MPP and DPOT focus on 2D problems and use a different set of pretraining datasets from ours, we train a 2D-only \ourmodel on all 2D datasets in PDEBench to provide a more direct comparison.
+The results are shown in Appendix Table~\ref{table:pdebench2donly}.
+Notably, while 2D \ourmodel is still trained with less data (since the other methods use additional datasets like PDEArena~\citep{pdearena}), our method ranks first on 4 of 8 datasets, outperforming DPOT on 5 of 8 datasets and outperforming MPP on 3 of 4 datasets.

+Recall also that we train a 2D unified FNO using the datasets processed by our dimension unification scheme.
+The unified FNO does not always outperform single-family FNOs, especially on 1D tasks, possibly because the network is 2D, and the relatively simple architecture might not be able to extract shared information across PDE families and leverage it to improve performance.
+More crucially, \ourmodel outperforms unified FNO on all datasets, showing the efficacy of our LLM-based architecture.